Consent Manager setup

 Design a cookie acceptance banner to meet legislation and regulation requirements.
 Customize the banner to match the company brand and meet accessibility standards.

-• Consent Analytics
+• Consent analytics

-• Consent Log
+• Consent log

+See a log of visitor consent choices.
 Visitor consent is properly and anonymously logged and stored, as required by GDPR.

 Instructions